waipangsze/waipangsze.github.io/source/_posts/2025-02-03-NWP-PGW-hands-on-ERA5-GFS.md

 ## Steps for Interpolation

 1. **Vertical Interpolation**: Adjust the temperature data from the signal file to the vertical levels of the ERA5 file.
-2. **Horizontal Interpolation**: Align the interpolated vertical data to the spatial grid (latitude and longitude) of the ERA5 dataset.

 ### Python Script